Cascoda/cascoda-sdk/README.md

 While you _could_ use the BSP functions (declared in `cascoda_interface.h`) to control the chip from your top-level application, it is a lot easier to rely on the functionality provided by the baremetal drivers, such as the functions in `cascoda_time.h`, `cascoda_evbme.h` and so on.

 ### toolchain
 `toolchain` contains the platform configuration files to enable cross compilation for different systems and compilers.
 These are used to first set up the CMake toolchain for a specific platform, as seen in [the Instructions settings](#Instructions).
+There is extra info on how to compile for different targets here, such as [cross compiling for the raspberry pi.)(toolchain/cross-compile-for-raspberry-pi.md)

 ### [posix](posix/ca821x-posix/README.md)
 `posix` contains the Posix-specific drivers and tools, as well as some example applications that can be run from a Linux system.